 If a witness resides outside the United States, its territories and possessions, reimbursement may be made to the witness for transportation expenses to and from the United States.

-- Only Members and employees of the committee, consultants, vendors and witnesses may be reimbursed from committee funds for travel expenses (unless otherwise authorized, in writing, by the Speaker).
+2. Only Members and employees of the Committee, consultants, vendors and witnesses may be reimbursed from Committee funds for travel expenses (unless otherwise authorized, in writing, by the Speaker).

-- Any travel by detailees will be undertaken pursuant to the authority of the detailing department or agency.
-Reimbursement of travel to the department or agency will be from committee funds and subject to the detailing agreement.
+3. Any travel by detailees will be undertaken pursuant to the authority of the detailing department or agency.
+Reimbursement of travel to the department or agency will be from Committee funds and subject to the detailing agreement.

-- Official travel may not be for personal, political, campaign or Member personal office purposes.
+4. Official travel may not be for personal, campaign-related political party, campaign or Member personal office purposes.

-- Official travel cannot originate from or terminate at a political or campaign event.
+5. Official travel cannot originate from or terminate at a campaign-related political party or campaign event.
 Official travel may not be combined with or related to travel or travel related expenses paid for with campaign funds.

-- Only ordinary and necessary charges associated with failure to cancel reservations incurred beyond the control of the Members and employees of the committee are reimbursable.
+10. Only ordinary and necessary charges associated with failure to cancel reservations incurred beyond the control of the Members and employees of the Committee are reimbursable.

-- The Committee on House Administration encourages committees to establish a limit on reimbursement of travel related expenses and suggests the use of the locality based per diem rates as a guideline.
+12. The Committee on House Administration encourages Committees to establish a limit on reimbursement of travel related expenses and suggests the use of the locality based per diem rates as a guideline.
 The locality based per diem rates are located on the General Services Administration Web page at http://www.gsa.gov/search.htm.

-- No Member of the committee may be reimbursed for transportation or travel-related expenses after the date of the general election in which the Member has not been elected to the succeeding Congress, or in the case of a Member who is not a candidate in such general election, the earlier of the date of such general election or after the adjournment sine die of the last regular session of the Congress (House Rule XXV, clause 10).
+13. Pursuant to House Rule XXIV, clause 10, no Member of the Committee may be reimbursed for transportation or travel-related expenses after the date of the general election in which the Member has not been elected to the succeeding Congress, or in the case of a Member who is not a candidate in such general election, the earlier of the date of such general election or after the adjournment sine die of the last regular session of the Congress.

-Combined travel is travel by a Member or employee of the committee for the primary purpose of official committee business that includes an intervening destination or additional time period for personal purposes.
+Combined travel is travel by a Member or employees of the Committee for the primary purpose of supporting official Committee business, but includes an intervening destination or an additional time period that is included for personal purposes.

 Combined travel requires that:

-- the traveler seeks reimbursement for either the government rate of the direct route and means to the destination required for official committee business, or the actually traveled fare, whichever is less;
+The traveler may then seek reimbursement for the government rate of the direct route and means to the destination required for official and representational business, or the actual traveled fare; whichever is less.

-Travel expenses are reimbursable in the event that unexpected official business requires Members or employees of the committee to travel to Washington, D.C. or location of official committee business from a location within the United States, its territories and possessions.
-Travel to and from campaign or other political activities is not reimbursable.
+Travel expenses are reimbursable in the event that unexpected official business requires Members or employees of the Committee to travel to Washington, D.C. or location of official Committee business from a location within the United States, its territories and possessions.
+Travel to and from campaign or other political activity is not reimbursable.
 Travel may be booked at the government rate.